craftcms/docs/docs/3.x/extend/plugin-store.md

 If your plugins are published to a GitHub organization account, make sure that the organization is checked when authenticating your GitHub account.
 :::

+From your Craft ID account, you’ll need to first go to “Account Settings”, make sure “Enable plugin developer features” is checked under your username, and choose “Save”.

-From your Craft ID account, go to Plugins → “Add a plugin”, and click the “Select” button next to your plugin’s repository.
+Once plugin developer features are enabled, add your plugin by going to Plugins → “Add a plugin”, and choose the “Select” button next to your plugin’s repository.
 You will then be able to edit its description, screenshots, and other details.

 ### Choose a Price